stellardreams/stellardreams.github.io/_posts/2020-09-08-Some-Topics-to-Ponder-About.md

 - Power global and soon solar system wide security in a co-operative manner.
 (Would have to rethink privacy, specially outside of our homes)
 - Prospect of coming in contact with intelligent alien life.
 Where would this alien life-form sit on a gradient (how to even define this gradient).
 How will contact change us, with regards to where the alien species sit on the gradient.
 - Ideal real-estate in our universe (Knowing what little we know about our universe to date)
-- Ideal real-estae in our solar system, anicipating how and when certain technologies will mature.
+- Ideal real-estate in our solar system, anicipating how and when certain technologies will mature.
 - Prospect of technological singularities interacting with each other.
 - Drake's equation (I'd need to refresh my memory on this subject.
 I made a video once where I broke down the equation from Wikipedia.
 Just to wrap my mind around it.
 Nothing fancy)
 - Fermi's paradox.